Sunday, 28 August 2022

 Meghalaya re-discovered!

-The title of this scoop really says it all… If there is one state in India where nature is prioritized over any pecuniary objectives, then Meghalaya would surely be one of the strongest contenders for it.
-While the heavily frequented Shillong and Cherrapunji may be the polestars of tourism here, many don’t realize that there is so much more to this state often left unexplored!
+The title of this scoop really says it all… If there is one state in India where nature is prioritized over any pecuniary objectives, then Meghalaya would surely be one of the strongest contestants for it.
+While the heavily frequented Rock Capital of India, Shillong and one of the top contenders for the world's rainiest place, Cherrapunji may be the polestars of tourism here, many don’t realize that there is so much more to this state especially for naturalists often left unexplored!
 So, my wifey and I embarked on a 3-day campaign of re-discovery of this miraculous province.

 First among the places of exceptional curiosity, was Asia’s cleanest village Mawlynnong… Enter it and not only can you forget about morsels of street-side refuse, but you can safely bet on the absence of even a single dried leaf on its roads!
 The level of spruceness maintained here along with lines of baroque chalets, could not only challenge any 5-star resort but probably also come out the winner.
 And nearby one can find another global uniqueness native to only some parts of Meghalaya, the picture perfect Mawlynnong living root bridge, connecting the opposite banks of a ferocious cascade.
 Nature is truly the best engineer there is…!